NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Folks generally do this anyway, for consistency
 - Follow the naming format of existing NIEM elements of that type, especially regarding the last term, e.g. “Text”, “Code”, etc.

-**Create `PersonDefenestrationIndicator` using the existing NIEM type `niem-xs:boolean`.
-By giving it `j:CrashPersonAugmentationPoint` as a substitution group head, it can go inside of the `j:CrashPerson`.**
+Create `PersonDefenestrationIndicator` using the existing NIEM type `niem-xs:boolean`.
+By giving it `j:CrashPersonAugmentationPoint` as a substitution group head, it can go inside of the `j:CrashPerson`:

 ```xml
 <xs:element name="PersonDefenestrationIndicator" type="niem-xs:boolean"